Gmunden, Austria Travel Guide: 10 Best Things to Do & 2026 Local Tips

 Gmunden is easily accessible by car via the A1 motorway or by train.
 If you arrive by rail, take the historic Traunseetram from the main station directly to the lakefront—it’s one of the oldest and steepest tram lines in the world!

 Yes, you can walk across the iconic wooden bridge and explore the island castle’s beautiful courtyard for free.
-It is one of the most photographed spots in the country and a must-see on any day trips from Linz or Salzburg.
+It is one of the most photographed spots in the country.

 What is Gmundner Keramik?

-It is Austria’s most iconic luxury pottery, famous for its white-and-green “flamed” design.
+It is Austria’s most iconic luxury pottery, famous for its white-and-green design.
 It has been handmade in the town for over 500 years.
-You can visit the factory for a behind-the-scenes tour and shop for authentic, high-end souvenirs.

 Can you swim in Lake Traunsee?